yuanzhibang-tool/TTQM-Docs/en/terms-of-service-privacy-policy/terms-of-service.md

 ### 4. License :id=4

-4.1 If users need to use the relevant functions provided by the professional edition, they need to purchase the license.
-The license is divided into personal license and commercial license;
+1. If users need to use the relevant functions provided by the professional edition, they need to purchase the license.
+We offer two types of licenses, personal license and commercial license;

 4.2 A Personal license is an option for private individuals who purchase a license with their own funds, and solely for their own use.
 Use is permitted on up to 5 devices owned by Licensee;